inib/aitum-goxlr-cc/README.md

 This is currently just a quick proof of concept.
 More complex scripts are currently in development.

+### FX toggles

+Implementation of the 4 FX buttons of the GoXLR.
+Since there is currently a bug in the GoXLR-JS wrapper, I'll wait with publishing. (see https://github.com/teddybrine/goxlr-js/compare/main...inib:goxlr-js:enableFX-bug)

 ### Channel Volume Control

 Control the Volume (0-100) of every available channel on the GoXLR, including the ones not active on the faders: